thanhn-inc/debugtool/README.md

         + `txhash 80e96c92032505a12b20fe7b15b9bf379bac903dbbc2ef4063f84d38b7f4cfc1`

 1. `listtoken`
-    - Description: list all tokens currently present on the blockchain environment
+    - Description: list all tokens currently present in the blockchain environment
     - How to use: `listtoken`

 ### Key-related